6 Ways You Can Help Your Kids Stay Safe at School

 At least once a year or at the beginning of each semester, review and update your child’s paperwork.
 Consider all the critical information your child’s school should know:

-Along with these five tips, the best way to keep your child safe is to speak up.
-If you’re concerned about the cafeteria menu, playground bullying, or school policies, speak with administration or join the PTA.
+Along with these five tips, speaking up is the best way to keep your child safe.
+If you’re concerned about the cafeteria menu, playground bullying, or school policies, speak with the administration or join the PTA.

 Suggest opportunities for improvement, and stay involved with school events.
 You’ll help your child thrive at school while building a protected environment for all students.